Scientists battle 'Ebola of plants'

 "Through this project we have established labs in all of the project countries that are equipped for disease diagnostics," he says.
 "We have trained people in all of these countries to collect samples and analyze material...not just cassava but other crops too."

-The CWP is training dozens of masters and PhD students that would otherwise have traveled abroad for their education, says Ndunguru, and it is securing grants and resources to support them.
+The CDP is training dozens of masters and PhD students that would otherwise have traveled abroad for their education, says Ndunguru, and it is securing grants and resources to support them.
 He believes the initiative will help East African states to keep their brightest talents.

 The experience of this devastating blight could prove priceless in curtailing the next.